jlee-r7/magcards/README.md

 Magcards
 ========

-A simple library for reading and writing magnetic-stripe cards.
+A simple Ruby library for reading and writing magnetic-stripe cards.